15 Mistakes That Are Ruining Your Frozen French Fries

 Spritz them with cooking oil spray or toss them lightly in vegetable oil before cooking.
 This helps the fries develop a beautiful golden color and that classic crunchy texture.

 Don’t be afraid to oil up!
 This simple step significantly elevates your fries from bland to fantastic.
-Remember, oil isn’t the enemy; it’s an ally in your quest for the ideal fry.
+Remember, oil isn’t the enemy; it’s an ally in your quest for the perfect fry.
+A small amount goes a long way to enhancing taste and texture.

 4. Not Using a Wire Rack